Friend or Frenemy? The Levels of Friendship Explained

 Signs of close friendship:

-• After years of knowing them, you love their company and spend time with them.
+- After years of knowing them, you come to love their company and enjoy spending time with them.

 4. Intimate friends

-Intimate levels of friendships are rare pearls of belonging.
+Intimate levels of friendship are rare, yet precious, pearls of belonging.
 These pals soak up your feelings and understand you intuitively.
 It’s like having a friend who co-authored sections of your story.
 In reality, Dunbar’s number theory suggests that the average person has five close pals, according to scientists.

 Think about that person who’s been there through everything and knows your dreams, worries, and distinctive peculiarities.
-Deep levels of friendships require trust—you disclose your innermost thoughts, and they keep your secrets.
+Deep levels of friendship require trust—you disclose your innermost thoughts, and they keep your secrets.

 Shared experiences form an unspoken language between you and your friend.
 Understanding comes from sharing hardships, appreciating successes, and being present in one another’s lives.